Cryptoc1/blog/DOC.md

 ```
 $ chmod +x writer.py; sudo cp writer.py /bin/zipf
 ```
-If you're on El Capitan, write protection is write protection is enabled on root directories, so you may want to try copying the script into a different folder.
+If you're on El Capitan, write protection is enabled on root directories, so you may want to try copying the script into a different folder.
 For example: `/usr/local/bin/`.
 If you receive any strange errors, edit the hashbang declaration on the first line of `writer.py`, then trying again.

 #### Markdown Flavoring (a.k.a: Zipf Headers)
 When you write a blog post, you write in markdown on your local machine.
 Using `zipf`, the *Writer* utility, the post gets pushed to the database and thus